 People ask me all of the time how they can improve their indoor antenna reception.
 The first thing I do is refer them to my Tips for Better TV Reception with Your Indoor Antenna.
 But, there are cases when even after following these tips, an indoor antenna just can’t pick up the weak signals in the area.

-The unappealing alternative is to mount a rooftop or attic antenna.
-This is a non-starter if you live in an apartment (unless your landlord agrees) or just don’t want the hassle and expense of routing coax cable to the roof and installing an antenna.
+One solution may be to use a rooftop or attic antenna.
+But, that may not be possible if you live in an apartment (unless your landlord agrees) or just don’t want the hassle and expense of routing coax cable to the roof and installing an antenna.

 I tested the small, inexpensive Channel Master Stealthtenna 50 outdoor antenna against my trusty old Mohu Leaf to see how much improvement I could get with a small outdoor antenna mounted on my first-floor balcony.
 The answer is “a lot”!